-- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - · Avoid all ignition sources if you smell LP gas. - Do not expose water heater control to excessive gas pressure. - Use only gas shown on rating plate. - Maintain required clearances to combustibles. - Keep ignition sources away from faucets after extended period of non-use.
+- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Avoid all ignition sources if you smell gas. - Do not expose water heater controls to excessive gas pressure. - Use only the gas shown on the water heater rating label. - Maintain required clearances to combustibles. - Keep ignition sources away from faucets after extended periods of non-use.